Coronavirus Post: History teaches lessons yet again

 In hindsight — pun intended — I wish I had stocked up more on toilet paper, but let’s turn the page on that minor pandemic problem.

-Reading last week of Bristol Supervisor Bob Green’s tribute to the courage of first responders during this COVID-19 crisis, and using a famed quote of British Prime Minister Winston Churchill to drive his point home, strikes me as a heartfelt message and completely appropriate.
+Reading of Bristol Supervisor Bob Green’s tribute to the courage of first responders during this COVID-19 crisis, and using a famed quote of British Prime Minister Winston Churchill to drive his point home, it strikes me as a heartfelt message and completely appropriate.

 And a coincidence.